-- Apprentices must complete and record off-thejob training - minimum 6 hours per week. - Off-the-job training means undertaking a learning activity which is different from what they do during their normal role. - For the activity to be classed as off-the-job training, they will need to develop skills or learn something new. - The activity needs to be specifically linked to the knowledge, skills and behaviours (KSBs) outlined in the apprenticeship standard.
+- Apprentices must complete and record off-thejob training - minimum 6 hours per week. - Off-the-job training means undertaking a learning activity which is different from their normal role. - For the activity to be classed as off-the-job training, they will need to develop or practice skills, revise or learn something new. - The activity needs to be specifically linked to apprenticeship standard.